 The Pandemic has changed our lives altogether as we had to adapt ourselves to a totally new norm.
 The fear is always there but at the same time we have developed certain habits which would definitely be beneficial in the long run.
 The necessity to adopt a healthy food and life style to maintain a… Continue reading Is Assam a good option for Workation

 The year end picnic, get-together parties and day trips are all we wait for after toiling hard the entire year.
 The festivities of the last few months of the year with Ganesh Chaturthi, Navratri, Durga Puja, Dussehra, Diwali, Kali Puja, Christmas reaches a new level with these year-end picnics.
-The excitement of stepping into a… Continue reading Best Picnic Spots Near Guwahati to Enjoy Time with Close Ones
+The excitement of stepping into a… Continue reading Best Picnic Spots Near Guwahati to Enjoy in New Year

 Assamese cuisine is a burst of different rich flavors which is light on your palate at the same time.
 For many of you gahori manxho, xhar, aloo pitika might be synonymous to ethnic Assamese cuisine.
 But the variety which Assamese cuisine offers is unimaginable unless you see and savour it yourself.
 From locally grown herbs… Continue reading Visit these Restaurants in Guwahati for Ethnic Assamese food: My personal favorites!

 The Covid-19 pandemic and the worldwide lockdown has left all travel lovers so dull and empty from within.
 At this point what everyone is craving for is to break free and set out on a trip…solo, group or family does not matter.
 What matters is to able to breathe the fresh air and dispel the… Continue reading Tea Gardens: The perfect post-lockdown getaway in Assam